rohanisaac/spc/README.md

 3. Attempts to interpret x,y, and z labels, as well as scan type
 4. Member functions to output data in text, or plot using `matplotlib`

-### To Be implemented
-1. z-values
-2. Old data format

 ### Dependencies
 - numpy
 - matplotlib (for plotting)